wmhilton/solidmecha.com/content/game/ctw.md

 gamefile = "ctw"
 +++

 Collect 4 samples to find cures at HQ.
 Watch out, sample progress will reset if they're exposed to a different color.
-Samples can be passed teamates on clear or same color adjacent tiles.
-'R' to Resart.
+Samples can be passed teamates on adjacent tiles that are clear or the same color.
+'R' to Restart.